What You Need to Know About Medical and Clinical Laboratory Technician

 - Cut, stain, and mount tissue samples for examination by pathologists.

-Medical & Clinical Laboratory Technician Required Skills
+What a Medical & Clinical Laboratory Technician Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.